 - Environment: Wetlands and forests all over Europe and America.

-- Description: Vivacious plant of the Compositae family, which grows up to 1.5 m high, with pink, white, or light blue flowers, growing in flower heads.
+- Description: The vibrant plant of the Compositae family grows up to 1.5 m high, with pink, white, or light blue flowers growing in flower heads.
 Its root has a rancid smell, and its leaves taste sour.

 - Parts of the plant used medicinally: Leaves and fresh roots.